Kombu

-Konbu (from 昆布) is edible kelp mostly from the family Laminariaceae and is widely eaten in East Asia.
+Kombu or Konbu (from 昆布) is edible kelp mostly from the family Laminariaceae and is widely eaten in East Asia.
 It may also be referred to as dasima (다시마) or haidai (海帶 (海带, Hǎidài)).

 Kelp features in the diets of many civilizations, including Chinese and Icelandic; however, the largest consumers of kelp are the Japanese, who have incorporated kelp and seaweed into their diets for over 1,500 years.

 Prominent species

 There are about eighteen edible species in Laminariaceae and most of them, but not all, are called kombu.
 Confusingly, species of Laminariaceae have multiple names in biology and in fisheries science.
 In the following list, fisheries science synonyms are in parentheses, and Japanese names follow them.